oskretc/xsd2LabVIEW/README.md

 - XSD.exe

 ###Pre-Requisites:

 - .cs files must be able to compile in VS, no checking for syntax error is don in LabVIEW

+### What can do

+- Create or Open an existing project

 ###TO-DO

 - Create wiki
-- Create issues tracker
-- Another
--